Organic Farming in Slovenia

 Raw Milk

 In 2023, organic raw milk production in Slovenia rose to 10,671 tonnes (+853 tonnes y/y).
-This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.
+This reflects challenges in organic milk production, including feed costs and processing capacity.

 Bovine Meat

-In 2023, organic bovine meat production in Slovenia decreased to 459 tonnes (-23 tonnes y/y), highlighting production constraints in organic beef farming.
+In 2023, organic bovine meat production in Slovenia decreased to 459 tonnes (-23 tonnes y/y), demonstrating growth in organic beef production as market demand for organic meat increases.

 Chicken